MajorTimberWolf/joker-llm/phase3_generation.md

 -   **Input Plan**:
     > "A joke that treats a person's morning coffee ritual with the same seriousness and ceremony as a sacred ancient rite, connecting the 'ritual' and 'need' observations."

--   **Prompt to LLM**:
+-   **Initial Generation Prompt**:
     ```
-    Your task is to write a short, funny joke based on the following plan.
+    Your task is to write a short, funny joke based on the following plan...
-    The joke should be a direct execution of the concept described in the plan.

-    **Joke Plan:**
-    A joke that treats a person's morning coffee ritual with the same seriousness and ceremony as a sacred ancient rite, connecting the 'ritual' and 'need' observations.
+    **Joke Plan:** A joke that treats a person's morning coffee ritual...
     **Joke:**
     ```

--   **Potential LLM Output (Generated Joke)**:
+-   **Potential Generated Joke**:
-    > My friend takes his morning coffee so seriously.
-He calls it "The Great Awakening."
-Yesterday I asked him for a sip, and he looked at me in horror and said, "Do you not see the sacred bean water is still brewing?
-One does not disturb the ritual!"
+    > My friend's morning coffee is a whole thing.
+He says he's 'communing with the bean spirit'.
+I just think he's addicted.

+-   **Refinement Process**:
+    -   The system would critique this joke, perhaps noting the punchline is a bit weak.
+    -   It would then ask the LLM to improve it, resulting in a potentially funnier and more polished final version.

-This generated joke is now ready to be assessed in the next phase: **Joke Evaluation**.
+This refined joke is now ready to be assessed in the next phase: **Joke Evaluation**.